T&D Temp & Humidity System Safeguards Specialty Cheese

 “I can definitely recommend this for small businesses, it’s been ideal for us.
 It’s a system that can be installed by anyone, without needing help from IT.
 I’ll soon be adding two more temperature and humidity wireless data loggers.”

 Bill Hoon, Application Specialist with CAS Data Loggers, comments, “Many of our Food & Beverage callers have this same priority—protecting their products.
-T&D is often the ideal solution for them whether their product is in a warehouse, reefer truck or what have you.”
+T&D is often the ideal solution for them whether their product is in a warehouse, reefer truck or what have you.
+T&D solutions are ideal for recording perishable food storage temperature environments.”